tjerkok/Rush_Hour/README.md

     * to obtain a certain result via a certain file

 ## Rush Hour case explanation
 Rush Hour seems to be an easy puzzle, altough it has a surprising challenging character.
 In a square field with varying dimensions is a black car named 'X', your car.
 This car must go to the exit, which is placed right in front of the car.
 However, other vehicles, cars of two units and trucs of three units, that may only be moved in their direction of travel, block the way to the exit.
 The vehicles are not aloud to turn around.
 The assignment is simple: clear the way to the exit by moving other vehicles and move your black car to the exit.

+## Description of approach to the algorithms

 ## Requirements
-Dependencies in 'requirements.txt'.
+Deze codebase is volledig geschreven in Python 3.8.5 t/m 3.9.1.
+Onderstaande packages om deze code te draaien staan in requirements.txt en zijn te installeren met behulp van pip: "pip install -r requirements.txt"
 * numpy==1.19.4
 * matplotlib==3.3.3